tamsky/rhodecode-enterprise-ce/docs/admin/system-overview.rst

 System Requirements
 -------------------

-|RCM| performs best on machines with ultra-fast hard disks.
+|RCE| performs best on machines with ultra-fast hard disks.
 Generally disk
 performance is more important than CPU performance.
 In a corporate production environment handling 1000s of users and |repos| you should deploy on a 12+ core 64GB RAM server.
 In short, the more RAM the better.